Accelerating field operations with an intuitive interaction model

 CONTEXT

-Siemens is a technology leader focused on smart building automation.
+Siemens is a technology leader focused on automating a building's energy consumption using smart sensor-based lights.

 and how do they do that?
 They acquired Manage, a tool that uses smart sensors to automate lighting and save energy in tech parks.
 By tracking motion and daylight, the system intelligently dims or brightens lights to cut waste.